Best Laptops Under $500: Powerful Performance on a Budget

 Review:

-The Inspiron 3511 has lots of ports, like HDMI, SD card, headphone, and three USB-A ports.
-But it’s missing a USB-C port, which is disappointing.
 Some people still need old ports, but I think Dell could’ve swapped one USB-A for a USB-C. Or they could’ve replaced the barrel charging port with a USB-C that can charge the laptop.

 Many good webcams for Windows use USB-A, so having old ports makes sense.
 But some accessories, like external hard drives, use USB-C.